Osteoarthritis Treatment Options

 Be careful when you use NSAIDs, because they can have side effects such as stomach bleeding and an increased risk for heart attack and other cardiovascular problems.
 Read the package label and talk to your doctor to make sure you're using the lowest effective dose for the shortest possible period of time.

 Even though NSAIDs are the most popular form of osteoarthritis pain relief, treatment guidelines actually recommend starting with acetaminophen (Tylenol), because it doesn't come with the cardiovascular and stomach bleeding risks of NSAIDs, and it's good for easing arthritis pain.
-Because acetaminophen can harm the liver and kidneys, make sure to stick with the recommended dosage and talk to your doctor if you need longer-term pain relief.
+Because acetaminophen can harm the liver and kidneys (at high doses), make sure to stick with the recommended dosage and talk to your doctor if you need longer-term pain relief.
 Some people, such as those with existing liver disease or heavy drinkers, may not be able to take acetaminophen.

 An alternative, or addition to pain relievers you take by mouth, are creams or gels that you rub on your affected joints.
 These topical pain relief options include: